MTstateIntroStats/IntroStatTextbook/docs/05-inference-cat.md

       = \sqrt{\frac{0.5 (1 - 0.5)}{826}}
       = 0.017
   \end{align*}
-  A picture of the normal model for null distribution of sample proportions
+  A picture of the normal model for the null distribution of sample proportions
-    is shown below in Figure \@ref(fig:paydayCC-norm-pvalue), with the p-value represented by the shaded region.
+    in this scenario is shown below in Figure \@ref(fig:paydayCC-norm-pvalue), with the p-value represented by the shaded region.
-  Note that this distribution is centered at 0.50, the null value, and has standard deviation 0.017.
+  Note that this null distribution is centered at 0.50, the null value, and has standard deviation 0.017.

   Under $H_0$, the probability of observing $\hat{p} = 0.51$ or higher